222093271/sit323-sit737-2025-prac6c/README.md

-## 🧱 Task 6.1P Summary and Foundation Setup
+## Task 6.1P Summary and Foundation Setup

 Before starting Task 6.2C, the foundation for the application was built in **Task 6.1P**.
-In that task, the student developed a simple **Node.js + Express.js** application that served static content from a `public/` folder.
+In that task, we developed a simple **Node.js + Express.js** application that served static content from a `public/` folder.

 The application was containerized using Docker.
 A `Dockerfile` was created to define the build process, including copying files, installing dependencies, and exposing port 3000.
 A `docker-compose.yml` file was also added to help run the application locally with automated health checks.

-Once the Docker image was verified to work locally, the student then created the necessary **Kubernetes configuration files**:
+Once the Docker image was verified to work locally, it then created the necessary **Kubernetes configuration files**:
 - `deployment.yaml` – Described how the application should be deployed (number of pods, container settings, image name).
 - `service.yaml` – Exposed the application using a Kubernetes `NodePort` service to make it accessible via the browser.